Docklands, Victoria: Victoria Harbour

 The first residential tower to be built at Victoria Harbour was Dock 5.
-Rising 30 storeys, it was designed by Melbourne firm John Wardle Architects and HASSELL.
+Rising 30 storeys, it was designed by Melbourne firm John Wardle Architects and Hassell.
 Dock 5 derives its name from its location, which was known as Dock 5.

-The Gauge, at 825 Bourke Street, will house the new offices of developer Lend Lease and Fujitsu.
+The Gauge, at 825 Bourke Street was built to house offices for developer Lendlease and Fujitsu.
 The eight-storey building was designed to achieve a six-star energy rating, becoming the second building in Docklands to do so.

 A Safeway supermarket opened in Merchant Street (opposite The Gauge) in 2008, along with a number of other retail tenancies at street level, including Australia Post, a childcare centre, and offices above, which have been occupied by LUCRF Super and the National Union of Workers since 2008.

-In 2009 the Australia and New Zealand Banking Group's (ANZ) new world headquarters at 833 Collins Street have was completed.
+In 2009 the ANZ Bank's new world headquarters at 833 Collins Street have was completed.
 The office complex includes shops, car parking facilities and a YMCA.
 It enables 6,500 ANZ staff to work in one integrated area.
-The new ANZ headquarters, designed by HASSELL and developed by Lend Lease, was expected to become the largest office complex in Australia.
+The new ANZ headquarters, designed by Hassell and developed by Lendlease, was expected to become the largest office complex in Australia.
 Construction commenced in late 2006.
 It has been designed to achieve a six-star energy rating.

 In 2007, Myer announced that it had chosen Victoria Harbour as the location for its new Corporate Store Support Offices.
 The new offices were built at 800 Collins Street, opposite ANZ.